petermajor/ProtractorWithoutBackend/README.md

 Install nodejs

-Install grunt client as a global package: `npm install -g grunt-cli`

 ## Running the sample

 Run `npm install` to install dependencies.

 This will install protractor and a few grunt tasks - one task control IIS Express and one task to run Protractor.

-Then run `grunt` or `npm test` to run the tests.
+Then run `npm test` to run the tests.